ntrrg/environments/README.md

 * I want to understand at least the 15% of my application source code, but the scaffolding tool from the framework is a better developer than me and I should do what it say, remember, don't reinvent the wheel. 😡

-* I try to create my own controlled and isolated environment, but I should do all what the [OCI](https://www.opencontainers.org/) says, use super complex softwares like [cluster managers](https://en.wikipedia.org/wiki/List_of_cluster_management_software) and [virtual machines managers](https://libvirt.org/apps.html), no matter if I have no idea what happens behind scenes, again, I should not reinvent the wheel. 😡
+* I try to create my own controlled and isolated environment, but I should use super complex softwares like [cluster managers](https://en.wikipedia.org/wiki/List_of_cluster_management_software) and [virtual machines managers](https://libvirt.org/apps.html), no matter if I have no idea what happens behind scenes, again, I should not reinvent the wheel. 😡

 I am not trying to say that all this things are bad, actually it is great to know that out there are so many smart people who already solved the problems that I am facing, and even better, they shared the solution; but it doesn't mean that I shouldn't known how they did it.
 At work or production environments, it is good, saving time and using well tested software is a must do, but if I just want to learn some fundamentals for being a better developer, I think that it is a must don't.